MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

     The **Add a scope** page appears.

-1. Enter the app details for configuring scope.
+1. Enter the details for configuring scope.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/add-scope.png" alt-text="Add scope details" border="true":::

     1. Enter the scope name.
 This is a mandatory field.
-    2. Select the users who can give consent for this scope.
+    2. Select the user who can give consent for this scope.
 The default option is **Admins only**.
     3. Enter the **Admin consent display name**.
 This is a mandatory field.
     4. Enter the description for admin consent.
 This is a mandatory field.
     5. Enter the **User consent display name**.